nikolalsvk/duplicate-sidekiq-jobs/README.md

 # duplicate-sidekiq-jobs

 The whole app is built to paint some examples for the Sidekiq Duplicate Jobs blog post.
-You can read it [right here](TODO) (it is not yet published, sorry, I will update this as soon as it is out)
+You can read it [right here](https://blog.appsignal.com/2021/05/12/three-ways-to-avoid-duplicate-sidekiq-jobs.html).

 ## Setup